 These course outcomes are aligned with the Australian Qualifications Framework level 7, the Bologna Cycle 1 and Monash Graduate AttributesAustralian Qualifications Framework level 7, the Bologna Cycle 1 and Monash Graduate Attributes (http://opvclt.monash.edu.au/curriculum-by-design/aligning-course-outcomes-with-aqf-bologna.html).

 The Bachelor of Music is designed to allow students to develop advanced skills and knowledge in their chosen specialisation.
 The opportunities to diversify the degree to engage in cross-cultural and cross-genre interactions help to develop students' creative and critical thinking abilities.
 These skills inform both their music practice and writing, enable the effective communication of musical ideas, and encourage innovative responses to practical and conceptual challenges in a range of areas, as well as fostering a broader sense of global responsibility.

-Upon successful completion of this course, it is expected that graduates will be able to:
+Upon successful completion of this course as a single degree or as a componeent of a double degree, it is expected that graduates will be able to:

-This course consists of 144 points of music units.
+This course consists of core music units and electives.

 No more than 10 units (60 points) are to be completed at first-year level.

 Students must complete a minimum of 36 points at third-year level.